aloopkin/WinCertes/README.md

 If you cannot provide a fix for the problem yourself, please file an issue and describe the fault with steps to reproduce.

-The development requires Visual Studio 2017, and Wix if you want to build the installer.
+The development requires Visual Studio 2017 or 2019, and Wix if you want to build the installer.